sstehniy/stratagemhero/README.md

-# Stratogem Hero mini-game recreated for your web-browser
+# Stratagem Hero mini-game recreated for your web-browser

 ## Features